Himan Brown

 Himan Brown (July 21, 1910 – June 4, 2010), also known as Hi Brown, was an American producer of radio and television programs.
 Over seven decades, Brown produced and directed more than 30,000 radio shows, for all of the major radio networks and syndication.
 He worked with such actors as Helen Hayes, Boris Karloff, Peter Lorre, Gregory Peck, Frank Sinatra and Orson Welles.

-A recipient of the American Broadcast Pioneer and Peabody Awards, Brown was inducted in 1990s into the National Radio Hall of Fame.
+A recipient of the American Broadcast Pioneer and Peabody Awards, Brown was inducted in 1990 into the National Radio Hall of Fame.

 Early life

-The son of a tailor from a shtetl near the Ukrainian seaport of Odessa, Brown first learned about radio from a shop teacher at Brooklyn's Boys High School.
+The son of a tailor from a shtetl near the Ukrainian seaport of Odesa, Brown first learned about radio from a shop teacher at Brooklyn's Boys High School.
 At the age of 18, he began broadcasting on New York's WEAF, reading newspapers with a Yiddish dialect.
-One of his listeners was Gertrude Berg who wanted him to play Jake, her husband on The Goldbergs, which he did for six months.
+One of his listeners was Gertrude Berg, who wanted him to play Jake, her husband on The Goldbergs, which he did for six months.
 He continued as a radio actor but soon began to pitch shows directly to advertising agencies.

 While at Brooklyn College, he recruited fellow student Irwin Shaw to write scripts, giving the author his first paid writing job.
 Shaw later based a character on Brown in his 1951 novel about the radio industry, The Troubled Air.
 In 1931, he earned a bachelor of arts degree from Brooklyn College and a law degree from Brooklyn Law School, where he was valedictorian.